Teruzane Utada

-Teruzane Utada (宇多田 照實, Utada Teruzane) is a Japanese music executive producer.
+Teruzane Utada (宇多田 照實, Utada Teruzane) is a Japanese record producer and record executive.

 He married Junko Utada (née Keiko Fuji) and oversaw her career.
-They were married and divorced to each other seven times.
+They were married to and divorced each other seven times.
 Their only child is the singer Hikaru Utada, one of Japan's most successful pop music singers of all time.

-Teruzane Utada was born in Tokuji, Yamaguchi Prefecture.
-He fought in the Vietnam War.
-Depending on the producer, Utada also uses the names Sking U, Utada Sking Teruzane, and Utada Skingg Teruzane.
+Teruzane Utada was born in Tokuji, Utada also uses the names Sking U, Utada Sking Teruzane, and Utada Skingg Teruzane.